Date: 8 April 2015.

 Laughing gulls mock my desire

 for sleep.
-I'm not a morning person.
-By nature, I'm a night
+In the best of times I am not a morning person.
+By nature, I

 owl.
-They however seem to love dawn.
+The laughing gulls however seem to love dawn.
 I wonder if they could be the

 roosters of the waterfront?!?

-caffeine in my galley and I'm ready for the world after an
+caffeine in my galley and I am ready for the world after an

 infusion of brew.

-such a tiny bit of feathers, these little swallows can make a
+tiny bit of feathers, these little swallows can also make a

 racket.